Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities

-The investigation of mechanical failure in amorphous solids holds paramount significance owing to its extensive application in both industrial and everyday life contexts.
+{\bf Introduction: }The investigation of mechanical failure in amorphous solids holds paramount significance due to its extensive applications in both industrial and everyday life.
 While the mechanical behavior of crystalline solids subjected to external deformation is comprehensively elucidated in terms of defects associated with their structure, such defects cannot be precisely delineated in amorphous solids due to the absence of long-range structural order.
-As a result, despite rigorous research efforts \cite{Barrat2011, Nicolas2018, Bonn2017}, the mechanical response of amorphous solids continues to elude a comprehensive understanding.
+As a result, despite rigorous research efforts~\cite{Barrat2011, Nicolas2018, Bonn2017, GhoshJOR2023}, the mechanical response of amorphous solids continues to elude comprehensive understanding.